Encampment River

 The Encampment River is a 44.7 mi tributary of the North Platte River.
-The river's source is east of Buck Mountain in the Park Range of Jackson County, Colorado.
+The river's source is in the Mount Zirkel Wilderness east of Buck Mountain in the Park Range of Jackson County, Colorado.
 The river flows north and passes to the east of the town of Encampment, Wyoming, then through the town of Riverside, Wyoming before its confluence with the North Platte.